masonmedia/jl_swup/README.md

 2. GSAP: Greensock animation platform is a powerful js library for creating timeline and other complex animations.
 Initially AOS and then Scroll Reveal were used, but GSAP offers more versatility and is open source.

-3. Animation approach and syntax: the site uses GSAP for scroll animations, and SWUP css classes for page entrances and exits.
+3. Animation approach and syntax: the site uses GSAP and Scroll Magic for scroll animations, and SWUP css classes for page entrances and exits.
 Sections receive a GSAP trigger class (`.stagger-right`), which then triggers individual text element animations (i.e. `.slide-right`) on entry into the viewport.
 Structural elements (and page banner text elements) are assigned css SWUP classes (i.e. `.right`, `.right-med`, `.right-slow`) to handle exit animations during page/view changes.

 4. Recliner.js: Recliner is a lazy load library for better performance with images.
 A css `.lazy` class is added to img tags which loads the image only when it comes into the viewport, and also adds an entrance fade animation for smooth UX.